andykais/ffmpeg-templates/README.md

 - cancel previous render when file is changed
 - improve preview time by seeking inputs right to the desired frame.
 Unsure if there are implications, but it should work!
+- if we run into more memory topping out issues, we can try out [segment muxer](https://askubuntu.com/a/948449/390949) (or possibly do it by hand)